lbarratt/stream-service/README.md

 export AWS_SECRET_ACCESS_KEY="asecretkey"
 ```

 Then run `make deploy` to initialise terraform, apply any changes to the Kubernetes cluster and finally deploy the Stream API pods.
+The whole process should take around 25 minutes for the first time, to allow AWS to provision resources and the time required to build and push a container image for the Stream API.

+## Considerations

+The deployment is a really basic EKS cluster with two m5.large nodes.
+It uses the bare minimum to get the cluster working with permissions to pull container images from ECR.
+Everything is entirely managed without local dependencies being required, they are instead managed through containers and a handful of `make` commands.

+The actual Stream API service runs on 4 containers accross both cluster nodes, with a single redis node/container pod to get something simple working.
+If time had allowed, redis could be managed via Elasticache or a Helm chart could have been used to manage a scalable cluster.

+Further improvements could be made, given more time:

+- Migrate k8s provisioning to use a Terraform module
+- Migrate Terraform state to S3
+- Migrate local k8s yaml files to Helm charts and a Helm repository on S3